List of Shameless (British TV series) characters: Gloria Meak

 Gloria Meak appears in Series 9 as a resident and local hair dresser for Chatsworth.
 Although not previously mentioned, she is meant to be a previously unseen resident in Chatsworth.
 She is the older sister to Dominic Meak (Stephen Lord), but the two did not grow up together as Gloria was given up for adoption within the first few months of her life.
 After a confrontation with Karen Maguire (Rebecca Atkinson) in Series 9, Gloria begins a secret affair with Karen's husband Jamie Maguire (Aaron McCusker); a secret which is almost revealed when Jamie goes missing during a robbery with Shane Maguire (Nicky Evans), Ruby Hepburn (Kari Corbett), Frank Gallagher (David Threlfall) and Aidan Croker (Robbie Conway).
-In series 11, Gloria leaves Chatsworth after she realizes Dominic is ashamed of their affair.
+In series 11, Gloria leaves Chatsworth after she realises Dominic is ashamed of their affair.
 Gloria appeared in 20 episodes in total.